 We do see that knights were stationed at the Grand Archives.
 And although the allegiance of these remaining Hollows seem to have turned away from the priesthood in favor of the sorcerer scholars, that hasn’t necessarily always been the case.
 Moreover, at least one knight would have surely been assigned the added warden duty up top.
 And no matter who it was, he must have known Gertrude by virtue of her teaching scripture to the order in general.
 It is feasible that at least a few would become incredibly curious about the nature of her crime.
 She was a princess, daughter of divinity, more faithful than any, and now she is being treated worse than a common slave?
 What was her blasphemy?
 Why did she utter it?
 They just had to know.

 There was only one problem: all the notes the blind woman had written were utterly incoherent to the average reader; she couldn’t overcome her disability.
 But this gap in their communication seems to have only further enticed these curious knights, likely helped along by her demonstration of their power if the feathers littering her cage are anything to go by.
-Whether it was at first one knight or more, someone closely studied the text until it was finally deciphered, learning the angel’s revelation — for some, even how to perform the miracle for themselves.
+Whether it was at first one knight or more, someone closely studied the text until it was finally deciphered, learning the angel’s revelation — all of them now able to perform the deceptively Dark miracle using themselves as the catalyst.
 For men who had already gone so deep down the rabbit hole, their ultimate conclusion is to be expected.
 Gertrude was right, and the elites had betrayed everything the kingdom stood for — self-sacrifice for the greater good, service to the forces of light, respect for the royalty.
 It was abominable, unforgivable.
 The country needed a course correction, and they were the only ones who could do it.

 Miracle of “Angel’s Maiden” Gertrude.

 Spouts many pillars of light in the surroundings.